LongHorn Steakhouse: Menu

 The restaurant is best known for its variety of steak, including its "Flo's Filet".
 In addition to steak, the menu features ribs, chicken, salmon, lobster, shrimp, and salads.
 Appetizers include their "Texas Tonion" and "Wild West Shrimp," alongside a selection of side dishes.
 LongHorn Steakhouse offers a full bar with draft and bottled beer, wine, and several signature margaritas.
 A lunch menu is available, featuring soups, salads, sandwiches, and hamburgers.
+They offer parmesan crusts for a variety of their dishes.